 ‘The Heart of a Woman’ by Georgia Douglas Johnson is a short two stanza poem that consistently follows the rhyme scheme of AABB CCDD.
 “The Heart of a Woman” was included in Johnson’s collection of poems, The Heart of a Woman, published in 1918.
 You can read the full poem here.

-Summary of The Heart of a Woman
+Explore The Heart of a Woman

 The poems begins with the speaker describing how at dawn a woman’s heart is able to fly forth from her home like a “lone bird.”
 This is the only way that a woman is able to experience, even for a time, true freedom.
-A woman’s heart, described as a softly flying bird, travels over all the varying landscape of the world below.
+A woman’s heart, described as a softly flying bird, travels over all the varying landscapes of the world below.
 She flies over valleys and turrets and travels through all the feelings that call her home.
 She will return soon enough.

-In the second stanza the day has ended and the woman is forced back into the reality of her world.
+In the second stanza, the day has ended and the woman is forced back into the reality of her world.
 The bird is once more imprisoned in an “alien cage” that is meant to keep it safe.
 This confinement seems absurd and incomprehensible to the woman who was just living in so much freedom.